 Next: Object schema for relational schema.
 Also see the related content below.

-- Adding the Student Class to the Hierarchy
+Context for Adding the Person Class to the Hierarchy

 The Savvy Manager's Guide